gghill/thesis-RNAseq/fish_stats_markdown.md

-fish\_condition
+Statistical Analysis of Fish Condition
 ================
 Griffin Hill
 5/7/2021

 #### Verification of sample inter-comparability for downstream RNA-seq comparisons

-This notebook seeks to verify
+This notebook seeks to verify the validity of comparisons of *Boreogadus saida* samples from fjord and offshore locations around the Greenland Sea.

 ## Setup